1 9 7 1 – 1 9 8 7 (UK)

 The first year of Whistle Test saw guests such as Lindisfarne, Wishbone Ash, Alice Cooper, Frank Zappa, Poco, David Bowie and Randy Newman establish the show as a must-see among discerning music fans.
 The late-night timeslot on Tuesdays was no deterrent.

 Once the success of the show had led to a move downstairs to one of Television Centre’s larger studios, the show became an essential appointment-to-view on Tuesday nights – a mellow, respectful wallow in the top musicianship of the era, enhanced by measured and intelligent introductions from the laid-back host Bob Harris, who soon gained the nickname “Whispering Bob”.

-The first presenter of The Old Grey Whistle Test was rock journalist Richard Williams.
+The first presenter of The Old Grey Whistle Test was Richard Williams – the assistant editor of Melody Maker.
 Harris took over from Williams and presented the show through the seventies.
 With the changing musical landscape came new presenters, including Annie Nightingale, Mark Ellen and Andy Kershaw.

 In its time, the show introduced many new or seldom-seen bands to a British audience.

 In 1976 something happened that could easily have put paid to the programme’s credibility for good – punk rock.
 As bands like The Sex Pistols, The Clash, The Damned and The Jam began to attract huge followings, they remained notably absent from Whistle Test, which sailed serenely onwards, still wedded to Nils Lofgren, Dr Hook, Joan Armatrading and the like.

 The fact that the nation’s #1 music programme seemed to be ignoring what was happening in the clubs and charts did not go unnoticed.
 Followers of the new music were incensed, and their outcry grew louder and louder until it exploded in a brutal act of violence against the host.